 We looked at how the practice identified, assessed and managed clinical and environmental risks related to the service provided.
-We saw risk assessments and the control measures in place to manage those risks; for example, for use of equipment in the dental practice including x-ray development chemicals, fire and infection control.
+We saw risk assessments and the control measures in place to manage those risks; for example, for use of equipment in the dental practice including fire and infection control.
 All the risk assessments had identified risks to health described and how to mitigate that risk also emergency treatment if exposure occurred.

 The practice had undertaken audits to ensure their procedures and protocols were being carried out and were effective.
-These included audits of antibiotic prescribing, topical fluoride application in children and X-rays.
-Lead roles, for example in radiography and safeguarding supported the practice to identify and manage risks and helped ensure information was shared with all team members.
-Where areas for improvement had been identified action had been taken.
+Audits had not been part of the governance arrangements until recently.
+Those performed included antibiotic prescribing, topical fluoride application in children and X-rays.
+Lead roles, for example in radiography were supporting the practice to identify and manage risks.
+However there was an absence of regular staff meetings at which results and actions could be discussed.
+Where areas for improvement had been identified action had been taken by the clinician who performed the audit but no further sharing had been evident.
 There was evidence of repeat audits that clearly showed improvements had been maintained.